 By Jo Jeffries.
 Last Updated 21st February 2023.
 If you’re injured in a lift accident, you could be entitled to claim compensation for your injuries if the accident was caused by some form of negligence.

+Whether you were stuck in the lift at work and want to sue for emotional distress, or suffered physical injury while stuck in an elevator, you might be interested in the below information.
 In this guide, we’ll explain what types of lift accident claim could be possible, why somebody else may be to blame and how much compensation you could be entitled to.

 If you’d like to discuss any injury caused by lift or elevator accidents, why not give us a call on 0800 073 8801 today.

 Alternatively, if you’d like to find out more about when you could make a No Win No Fee claim, then please carry on reading.

 - What Is A Lift Accident?

 - Can I Claim Compensation After A Lift Accident?

 - What To Do If Stuck In A Lift In A Public Place